 Welcome to Humanities 105!
 This is an active participation course that explores the various forms of human expression and thinking from the origin of man to the Protestant Reformation.
 We will trace the changes in styles from the ancient to the Renaissance in art, music, philosophy, poetry, literature, science, morality, religion, and mythology.
 You will also learn to successfully navigate the Internet and to engage in asynchronous discussions in our online Moodle forums.

 Since this is mostly a discussion class, the success of this course depends on active participation.
 We will apply "Reader Response Theory" to all discussions.
 In other words, I want to hear how you, the reader, interact with the readings.
 All thoughtful opinions and insights are valued and welcomed -- just be prepared to explain your theories!

-During the course of the semester, you will be required to post written responses in whole-class Moodle forums and to post major assignments on Turnitin.
+During the course of the semester, you will be required to post written responses in whole-class Moodle forums and to post major assignments via our Turnitin links on our Moodle course page.
 All responses are designed to reinforce the ideas presented in our course, enabling you to have a better understanding of the material.

 Students will need to have access to the Internet, either Microsoft Explorer, Firefox, Google Chrome, or Safari, and an active CSUN email account to access the Moodle system.
 To activate your CSUN e-mail address or reset its password use the account utility page.

 Instructions will be provided for all computer activities; you may visit CSUN's IT for Students site for information on technical requirements and applications.
 CSUN also provides information on computer resources and availability.
 Please be familiar with CSUN's online applications, particularly Moodle, prior to our first meeting.